Mathématique: Chapter 80

 He didn’t like being separated from his neighbor.

 SG-68 and Eli milled around the triage bay, at loose ends and full of too much adrenaline to avoid making a nuisance of themselves.
-Keller’s staff was weaving around them with annoyed glances and whispers that told him they wouldn’t be allowed to stay for long if he didn’t start molding them into a shape that would mesh with a civilian command.
+Keller’s staff wove around them with annoyed glances and whispers that implied Young’s team wouldn’t be allowed to stay for long.

-Because Atlantis was a civilian command; Young hadn’t heard so much as a whisper from Sheppard’s XO.
+Because Atlantis was a civilian command; it was obvious from the jump.
+Young hadn’t heard so much as a whisper from Sheppard’s XO.
 Woolsey and Keller had called the shots from the moment Shep and Rush had hit the deck.
-No one had called in any military personnel.
+No one had requested any military backup.
 No one had seen the need.

 That was one way to run things, he supposed.

-They’d taken Rush and Sheppard to the infirmary, which stretched multiple levels inside the city’s central spire.
+They’d taken Rush and Sheppard to the infirmary, which occupied multiple levels inside the city’s central spire.
 SG-68 had been held at the door as “non-essential.”

-But he had no idea what the turf looked like, other than whatever ground his neighbor was standing on.
+But he had no idea what his turf looked like, other than the ground under his neighbor’s feet.

-“Sergeant,” Young said, “Lieutenant.
+“Sergeant,” Young said.
+“Lieutenant.
 Backs to the wall.
 I’m gonna get the lay of the land.
 You two stay here.
-If you get invited in, post up next to Rush’s bed and don’t get in the way.”
+If you get invited in, post up next to Rush’s bed and stay out of the way.”
 He caught Ginn’s eye.
 “Find Keller.
 Introduce yourself as the civilian scientist from SG-68.
 Ask if you can shadow her while she works on the field adjustments for Rush’s technoswag.
 If she says yes, learn what you can.”

 Ginn nodded.
-She scanned the room, tucked her hair behind her ears, and smoothed her face into a mask of calm purpose that looked Carter-inspired.
-With an authoritative stride, she walked into the sea-grotto depths of the infirmary.
+She scanned the room, tucked her hair behind her ears, and smoothed her face into a mask of calm purpose that looked Sam Carter-inspired.
+With an authoritative stride, she moved into the sea-grotto depths of the infirmary.
 In her charcoal jacket and blue stripes, no one stopped her.

 “I could—” Eli began, his eyes following Ginn.